RyanneZ/CryptoBox/README.md

 ## Introduction

 CryptoBox is a crypto currency exchange platform.
 It is a Full-stack web application.
 Users can use CryptoBox to check prices, daily changes, market cap of different cryptocurrencies.
-Users can also deposit or withdraw money into wallet and buy or sell crypto assets with or into USD dollars.
+Users can also deposit money into wallet or withdrawl USD dollars from the wallet.
+Users can therefore buy or sell crypto assets with or into USD dollars.

 ## Front End:
 CryptoBox is built by React, Redux Toolkits and Rapid API